-- 10.08.1 No licensed gaming operation shall employ a gaming employee who does not obtain a license within ninety (90) days of being hired, unless such gaming employee possesses a temporary license under the provisions of Section 10.07.2 below.
+- 10.08.1 No licensed gaming operation shall employ a gaming employee who does not obtain a license within ninety (90) days of being hired.
 No such person may begin employment without having had completed an application for a license.
 No provider of gaming services shall provide any services for a licensed gaming operation prior to the issuance of a license.
 If any information is received that would disqualify the applicant from receiving a license, the applicant will no longer be employed or provide gaming services. - 10.08.2 For gaming employees, within twenty (20) days of the receipt of a completed application for licensing, and upon request of the applicant, the Commission may issue a temporary license to the applicant unless the background investigation undertaken discloses that the applicant has a criminal history, or unless other grounds sufficient to disqualify the applicant are apparent on the face of the application.
-The temporary license shall become void and be of no effect upon: 1) the issuance of the license; 2) the issuance of a notice of denial of a license; or 3) the expiration of ninety (90) days after the applicant has begun working and no license has been issued.
-The Commission, in its absolute discretion, may extend a temporary license for an additional period not to exceed one hundred and twenty (120) days. - 10.09 Disclosure by Applicant.
+The temporary license shall become void and be of no effect upon: 1) the issuance of the license; 2) the issuance of a notice of denial of a license; or 3) the expiration of ninety (90) days after the applicant has begun working and no license has been issued. - 10.09 Disclosure by Applicant.
 The burden of providing eligibility to receive any license is on the applicant.
 An applicant for licensing shall make true and full disclosure of all information to the Commission or the Director as required by this Ordinance and applicable regulations.
 It is the duty of the applicant to disclose all information material to whether the applicant's involvement with gaming would jeopardize or compromise the Tribe's interest, whether or not the applicant has been specifically requested to provide that information.